VERSE|DUST IN OUR EYES

 I saw a little spider today

-Weaving itself a pathway;
+Weaving itself a delicate pathway

-In silken thread and zestful strides
+In silken thread and gentle strides

 It made its way up the side